goonzoid/vim-reprocessed/CONTRIBUTING.md

 * The coding style should be consistent, follow the conventions you see in the source already.
 In particular, spaces should be used for indentation in all cases - no tabs please!
-* Commit messages should formatted sensibly and written in the present tense, e.g. `add CONTRIBUTING.md` not `added CONTRIBUTING.md`.
-(Yes, I know, I occasionaly break this rule myself... shh!)
+* Commit messages should formatted sensibly and written in the imperative, present tense, e.g. `add CONTRIBUTING.md` rather than `added CONTRIBUTING.md`.

 ## Contact